ganeshydv/ganeshydv.github.io/2_Networking/Nvidia_coursera_network/2_TCP_IP_protocols.md

   - Flow Control : TCP allows Receiver to govern amount of data sent by sender
     - TCP uses WINDOW size to indicate Allowd number of bytes the sender may transmit before receiving furthur permisssion
-  - Ordered Delivery - Sequence Numbers are used to order segments
+  - Sequencing : Ordered Delivery - Sequence Numbers are used to order segments

   ### Process :
   1) 3 way Handshake